Skip to content

 Dangerous Minds

-For fans of: Freedom Writers, Stand and Deliver, The Breakfast Club, Lean on Me, Dangerous Minds
+For Fans of: Freedom Writers, Lean on Me, Stand and Deliver

 WYALAN rating: 3/5